biocypher/biochatter/docs/api.md

 ## Overview

 BioChatter provides access to biological databases through chat via the API Agent.
 It is designed to interact with various external APIs and provides a structured approach to generating queries, fetching results, and interpreting the responses from different API services.

 ## Example: OncoKB Integration

-The OncoKB API integration allows users to query genomic information.
+The OncoKB API integration allows users to query oncologically relevant genomic information.
 Here's a minimal working example:

 ```python
 from biochatter.llm_connect import GptConversation